3DGTN: 3D Dual-Attention GLocal Transformer Network for Point Cloud Classification and Segmentation: Experiments

-\textbf{Multi-level Global Feature Concatenation.} We studied the effectiveness of the multi-level global feature.
-As illustrated in Fig. \ref{fig:overview}, we concatenated the output global feature of each level (module) by a residual connection to generate the multi-level global feature.
-As shown in Table. \ref{tab:ablation} Row 8, when the residual connection was removed, we observed a 0.3\% and 0.4\% drop in mAcc and OA respectively.
-This suggests that the multi-level global feature contributes significantly to performance improvement.
+\textbf{Multi-level GLocal Feature Concatenation.} We studied the effectiveness of the multi-level GLocal feature.
+As illustrated in Fig. \ref{fig:overview}, we concatenate the output GLocal feature of each level (module) by a residual connection to generate the multi-level GLocal feature.
+As shown in Table. \ref{tab:ablation} Row 8, when the residual connection was removed, we observe a 0.3\% and 0.4\% drop in mAcc and OA respectively.
+This suggests that the multi-level GLocal feature contributes significantly to performance improvement.